 Drivers with active CDL hazmat endorsements enjoy the following benefits:

 - Better job opportunities.
 If you have an H endorsement, you can expand your area of expertise beyond flatbeds and dry vans.
+Also when you already have a hazmat permit, you can get a TWIC card at a reduced fee.

 - Higher salaries.
 Adding the CDL hazmat endorsement to your certification increases your value as an employee, allowing you to earn more than your unendorsed peers.